-Looking into the Incident Management Process?
-We give a step-by-step guide to the incident management process and best practices for an effective resolution.
+How does an incident management workflow look?
+We give a step-by-step guide to the ITIL process and best practices for an effective resolution.

 What is an Incident Management Process?